filipemir/dotfiles/misc/post-macos-install.md

     * Input license code (see above ^)
     * Change hotkey to `cmd + space` at `Alfred Preferences > General > Alfred Hotkey`
 * Keyboard settings at `Preferences > Keyboard > Input Sources`:
-    * Add portuguese as a keyboard input source in
+    * Add portuguese as a keyboard input source
     * Check "Show Input Menu in menu bar"
 * Setup Google Drive folder to `~/gd` in Preferences
 * Setup favorite folders in Finder